lucastagliani/fibonacci-webapi-nodejs/README.md

 ## How to run it

-Open your terminal, choose your folder and...
+Open your terminal, go to your projects folder and...

 1. Clone the repository: